fouomene/7DaysofCodeChallenge_fouomene/README.md

 But I will only describe my Android Journal Doodle application which is the object of the Challenge.

-# Project Title : Journal Doodle
+# Project Android Title : Journal Doodle

 >>>> Demo video : https://youtu.be/lCF_4hPc2Ww